studentdotjs/javascriptAlgorithms/README.md

 1. Is the Number Less than or Equal to Zero ?
 1. Compare Strings by Sum of Characters.
 1. Is the Number Even or Odd ?
+1. Check if an Integer is Divisible By 5 ?

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)